timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* The good news is that now you can skip the setup.
+* The good news is that now you can skip that setup
-* This is a self hosted ClojureScript REPL.
+  - thanks to self hosted ClojureScript.
 * All you need to get coding in Clojure is a URL.

 ---